Are you ready for the upcoming solar eclipse? Here are some tips about where to go in Lancaster County to enjoy the experience!

 Tickets are $9 for adults, and $8 for kids ages 3-17 and seniors ages 65 and up.
 You can add tickets to the SciDome Theater for an additional $4.
 Details are at northmuseum.org or by calling 717-358-3941.

-Not only that, but you can check out eclipse programming at four local libraries, too!
+Check out the eclipse programming at four local libraries:

 Eastern Lancaster County Library in New Holland will have an eclipse program Monday, Aug.
 21 at 2 p.m. with glasses first come first serve.